-We suggest the method be used as a tool to guide the identification of general zones between which growth could vary, and not take detected breakpoints as the absolute truth.
+We suggest that our method be used as a tool to guide the identification of general zones between which growth could vary, and not take detected breakpoints as the absolute truth.
 Importantly, suggestions of spatial breakpoints produced by the method should necessarily be considered in the context of the ecosystem, and prior knowledge of how the fishery at hand responds to features (e.g., temperature, depth) which vary with latitude and/or longitude.
 Absent an ecosystem-wide analysis, strong directional trends in any generalized additive term (such as the positive trend with latitude observed here) or a breakpoint at the edge of the study area can be indicative of a change somewhere in the margins and extend the reach of future survey designs.